theislab/hadge/README.md

 * Output of the task, check [output.md](https://github.com/theislab/hagen/blob/main/docs/output.md) for more details.

 ### **Final output:**
-After each demultiplexing workflow is complete, the pipeline will generate TSV files to summarize the results in the folder `[workflow]_summary`.
+After each demultiplexing workflow is complete, the pipeline will generate TSV files to summarize the results in the folder `$projectDir/$params.outdir/$params.mode/[workflow]/[workflow]_summary`.
 * `[method]_classification.csv`: classification of all trials for a given method
 * `[method]_assignment.csv`: assignment of all trials for a given method
 * `[method]_params.csv`: specified paramters of all trials for a given method